NotYetEasy/AE-Motion/README.md

 Our [Discord](https://discord.com/) Server for reference (There is a shield at the top aswell):
 [After Effects Wis](https://discord.gg/wg6k3JCD9s)

+>## Installation:
+This project is currently offical Windows only unfortunately, this repository will be unable to assist any MacOS users any further.
+However with tinkering you might be able to get it to build and work.
+Steps to use the effects in After Effects:
+1. Navigate to C:\Program Files\Adobe\Common\Plug-ins (Note, even if you installed After Effects on a seperate drive this directory will remain in your C:\ Drive)
+2. Go inside the folder your After Effects version is of.
+For example my version says 7.0.
+So the directory would be: C:\Program Files\Adobe\Common\Plug-ins\7.0 for me.
+Your directory might depend.
+To find it if your confused just navigate inside the largest folder in size/the latest updated folder.
+You can press on the Size Button/The Date Modified Button at the top of the folder directory.
+From there go inside the largest folder or the newest folder.
+However you might also have a single folder present, in which case go inside it.
+3. Navigate inside the MediaCore folder.

 >## Contribution:
 We would really appreciate contributers as we are mere newbies!
 Contributing will greatly help with speeding up the process of development.
 You can help by sending a pull request with the changes mentions.